-Middle School Chorus is open to all sixth and seventh grade students to fulfill the music requirement for Junior High School (grade 7) or as an elective.
+Middle School Chorus is open to all sixth, seventh and eighth grade students to fulfill the music requirement for Junior High School (grades 6 and 7) or as an elective.
 A student does not have to have an exceptional voice, but the desire to make music is of the greatest importance.
 A varied repertoire is covered, ranging from standard works through contemporary choral literature.
 Instruction in music reading and writing, as well as a study of the various music genres and styles is also included.
-In addition to rehearsals, which are held every other day in school, other requirements include regular attendance at weekly small-group lessons and attendance at the following public performances: Pops, Holiday, and Spring Concerts.
+In addition to rehearsals, which are held every other day in school, other requirements include regular attendance at weekly small-group lessons and attendance at the following public performances: Annual Fall Music Department Performance/Fundraiser, Holiday, and Spring Concerts.
 Opportunities for participation in All-County, Area All-State, and NYSSMA Solo Festivals are available based upon individual student performance levels and experience.